slatedocs/slate/source/includes/_endpoint-batch.md

 }
 ```

-Editors can select hidden variables to be included, else users with view
-access on the dataset to be appended can only request their personal variables
-to be included.
+Users with edit permissions on the incoming dataset can select hidden variables to be included, but viewers cannot.
+Editors and viewers can however both specify their personal variables to be included.

-This can also be combined with a `filter` key to select only a subset of rows
-to be included.
-The filter must be valid on variables on the dataset to be
-appended.
+To select a subset of rows to append, include an `filter` attribute in the entity body, containing a Crunch filter expression.

 ```json
 {